Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 ## Let's get emotional, we already got physical..

 In our data story we explore conflicts all over the world and the public attention they receive.
 We harness the huge [GDELT 2.0](https://www.gdeltproject.org/) dataset consisting of events collected every day from thousands media channels of the world's news.
-We focus on sentiment analysis, on the emotions conflicts tend to arouse with respect to their distinct features.
+We focus on sentiment analysis, and on the emotions conflicts tend to arouse with respect to their distinct features.
 We ask ourselves questions such as whether some regions are payed more attention than others, if news articles get more emotionally involved in conflicts occuring closer to our homes, or whether we tend to depict particular regions, nations or ethnicities by some steady emotional patterns.
 Throughout our research we hope to lift the shroud of how equally media report on the worlds conflicts and whether some bias exists.